unique4070/alx-low_level_programming/README.md

-this is an empty repo
+This is my attempt at pointers